weberdak/hybrid-method/README.md

 #### Step 5: Running the simulated annealing calculation

-Now that all of the restraint tables and input files have been prepared, we are ready to run the first simulated annealing stage.
-The [hybrid.py](hybrid.py) protocol is run customizable BASH script ([hybrid.sh](examples/sln/hybrid.sh)):
+Now that all of the restraint tables and input files have been prepared, we are ready to run the calculation.
+The [hybrid.py](hybrid.py) protocol is run via customizable BASH script ([hybrid.sh](examples/sln/hybrid.sh)) as follows:

 ```bash
 #!/bin/bash -l